felnne/ansible-php5/tests/README.md

 A single scenario is tested using *Continuous Integration*:

-* Installs PHP from role default package sources, enables the OpCache, cURL, GMP, XSL and XDebug extensions and configures the CLI SAPI
+* Installs PHP from role default package sources, enables the OpCache, cURL, GMP, XSL, MBString and XDebug extensions and configures the CLI SAPI

 Multiple scenarios are tested *manually* using local VMs:

-1. `test-bare` - Installs PHP from role default package sources, enables the OpCache, cURL, GMP, XSL and XDebug extensions and configures the CLI SAPI
+1. `test-bare` - Installs PHP from role default package sources, enables the OpCache, cURL, GMP, XSL, MBString and XDebug extensions and configures the CLI SAPI
-2. `system-only` - Installs PHP from system package sources only, enables the OpCache, cURL, GMP, XSL and XDebug extensions and configures the CLI SAPI
+2. `system-only` - Installs PHP from system package sources only, enables the OpCache, cURL, GMP, XSL, MBString and XDebug extensions and configures the CLI SAPI

 Note: Multiple scenarios may be run within the same VM, providing they do not overlap.